-11 Handy Tips for Holiday Planning During Pregnancy
+11 Tips for Holiday Planning While Very Pregnant

 Planning For Your Holiday BabyThe goal is for the season to be EASY and PEACEFUL.
 If you keep that in mind, you will glide gracefully through it all.
 Depending on when you are due, and how much you have already prepared, this list may be altered a bit.

 - Pack your hospital/birth center bag or homebirth kit now.
 It does not hurt to just have it ready to go.